ankitapuri/pixelvibe/Contributing.md

 | Level 1 | 2 days |
 | Level 2 | 5 days |
 | Level 3 | 7 days |
+*Note: Please open your PR within the specified duration after an issue has been assigned to you.
+We may reassign the issue if you fail to do so.*

 <p align=center> Thanks for your Contribution 😊<p>